LunchTimeCode/hurlalot/README.md

 This project depends on:
 https://github.com/SilenLoc/hurlalot_server

-The goal is to be able to user your own running instance of the server.
+The goal is to be able to use your own running instance of the server.

 Use it as a scratch pad that will tell you if your hurl file is valid or not at what line and column.
 Almost an IDE for hurl